mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

     -   If the referent has been reached, then
         -   forward the referent field.
     -   If the referent has not been reached, yet, then
-        -   if it is not emergency GC, then
+        -   if it is not an emergency GC, then
             -   retain the referent and update the referent field.
-        -   it it is emergency GC, then
+        -   it it is an emergency GC, then
             -   clear the referent field,
             -   remove the `SoftReference` from the list of soft references, and
             -   optionally enqueue it to the associated `ReferenceQueue` if it has one.
-    -   (This step may expand the transitive closure in emergency GC if any referents are retained.)
+    -   (This step may expand the transitive closure in emergency GCs if any referents are retained.)
 2. Visit all `WeakReference`.
     -   If the referent has been reached, then
         -   forward the referent field.